ObjectModules/deploy/Mapping.md

 _How come that people have a different criteria but they got the same answer._

 Are you with us?
 We would think so.
-But it sound unfair..
+But it sound unfair, right?
 Why?
 Because you have already the answer to your best search engine easily.
 How about your best food?
 Do you have already find one?